DreadedEntity/AI_Looting/README.md

 # AI Looting Script Roadmap
 ## ASAP
-~~- Calculate vehicle used cargo to determine if new weapon can be added~~ Not necessary ~~- Figure out how to pull all items from vehicle cargo~~ Not necessary ~~- Function to summate all item weights and return number~~ Not necessary
+- [X] Calculate vehicle used cargo to determine if new weapon can be added ~~- Figure out how to pull all items from vehicle cargo~~ Not necessary ~~- Function to summate all item weights and return number~~ Not necessary
 - [X] Decide method to store current/last leader vehicle so AI can drop off loot